confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 ### VALUE_DELIMITER

-Set the delimiter string to use when VALUE_FORMAT is set to DELIMITED.
+Set the delimiter string to use when `VALUE_FORMAT` is set to `DELIMITED`.

 You can use a single character as a delimiter.
 The default is `','`.

-For space-delimited and tab-delimited values, use the special values 'SPACE' or 'TAB', instead of the actual space or tab characters.
+For space-delimited and tab-delimited values, use the special values `SPACE` or `TAB` instead of the actual space or tab characters.

 ### VALUE_FORMAT

 The serialization format of the message value in the topic.
 For supported formats, see [Serialization Formats](/reference/serialization).

-If VALUE_FORMAT isn't provided, the system default is used, defined by [ksql.persistence.default.format.value](/reference/server-configuration#ksqlpersistencedefaultformatvalue).
+If `VALUE_FORMAT` isn't provided, the system default is used, defined by [ksql.persistence.default.format.value](/reference/server-configuration#ksqlpersistencedefaultformatvalue).
 If the default is also not set, the statement is rejected as invalid.